Valuing a House Without an Estate Agent

 Free automated tools

 Offrly is among the free photo-aware tools.
-Our AI reads each comparable's photos — garden, condition, layout, finish — the way a seasoned property analyst would, and a hyperlocal regression resolves prices down to the street rather than the postcode.
+Our AI reads each comparable's photos — garden, condition, layout, finish — the way a seasoned property analyst would, and hyperlocal pricing resolves prices down to the street rather than the postcode.
 Thirty seconds from postcode to a point estimate with the comparables that fed it.
 Useful as a starting point for most non-regulated purposes.
+The result card also includes a Scenario Explorer — drag the sliders to see how much an extra bedroom, a loft conversion, an extension or a refurbishment would add to your specific home.

 Run a free Offrly valuation →